New voice activated apps and Alexa Skills are making everyday tasks hands-free. Here are some of the smartest solutions currently available.

 The compact device plugs into a USB or 12-volt outlet and mounts to the car’s dash.
 With 8 microphones and far-field technology, the Echo Auto can filter out any other in-car sound, such as the radio, air conditioning, or road noise, so drivers can concentrate of driving and ask Alexa to take care of everything else.

-Prevent Identity Theft with Your Voice
+Prevent Identity Theft with Voice-Activated Apps

 Along with facial recognition, voice is increasingly being used as a biometric identifier on everything from home-based devices to corporate security.
 The banking, financial services, and insurance industry, for example, is finding that recognizing a customer’s voice can prevent a lot of fraud.